Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Discussion and Outlook

 Studies of the universal aspects of quantum dynamics have attracted notable interest recently; accordingly, a complete classification of their universal properties is lacking.
 Our findings suggest these classifications could involve unanticipated subtleties.
-Our first result, also observed by others, is the superdiffusive transport characterized by $ \langle \mathcal{M} \rangle \sim t^{2/3} $, shown in Fig.\,\ref{fig:Fig2}A. While this anomalous diffusion is suggestive of the known KPZ universality classes, this classification is not compatible with our second finding---the vanishing of $\mathcal{S}$ and $\mathcal{Q}$ near equilibrium\,(Figs.\,\ref{fig:Fig3}C, D).
-Despite the apparent success of the CLL model, a full understanding requires the development of a systematic spacetime RG framework that could establish the origin of the KPZ-like behavior starting from the microscopic dynamics of the Heisenberg model.
-Quantum processors have the potential to help with such RG studies.
-For example, the multi-scale entanglement re-normalization ansatz (MERA) applies ideas of RG flow to tensor networks and quantum circuits \cite{Vidal2008,evenbly2009algorithms}.
+Our first result, also observed by others, is the superdiffusive transport characterized by $ \langle \mathcal{M} \rangle \sim t^{2/3} $, shown in Fig.\,2A.
+Although this anomalous diffusion is suggestive of the known KPZ universality classes, this classification is not compatible with our second finding---the vanishing of $\mathcal{S}$ and $\mathcal{Q}$ near equilibrium\,(Fig.\,3C).
+Despite the apparent consistency with the CLL model, a full understanding requires the development of a systematic spacetime RG framework that could establish the origin of the KPZ-like behavior starting from the microscopic dynamics of the Heisenberg model.
+Quantum processors have the potential to help with such RG studies (e.g. building on \cite{Vidal2008,evenbly2009algorithms}) For example, our results suggest that quantum entanglement (but not integrability) is irrelevant in the space-time RG sense.

 Our observations are rooted in the interplay of integrability, quantum fluctuations, and symmetry and have proved to be challenging to describe using an effective quantum field theory.
 The observed discrepancies with KPZ predictions suggest that the infinite-temperature dynamics in the Heisenberg chain---if universal---belong to a yet-to-be-discovered dynamical universality class.